-- advise the Chairman as to an appropriate schedule of Board meetings. - review and provide the Chairman with input regarding the agendas for the Board meetings. - preside at all Board meetings at which the Chairman is not present, including mandatory executive sessions of the independent directors, and apprise the Chairman of the issues considered. - be available for direct communication with the Company's shareholders. - call meetings of the independent directors when necessary or appropriate. - perform such other duties as the Board may from time to time determine necessary.
+- Advise the Chairman as to an appropriate schedule of Board meetings. - Review and provide the Chairman with input regarding the agendas for the Board meetings. - Be available for direct communication with the Company's shareholders. - Call meetings of the independent directors when necessary or appropriate. - Perform such other duties as the Board may from time to time determine necessary.